Power Prawn USA Lures: How To Rig & Use These Lures To Maximize Results

 – We’ll be bringing on larger jig heads soon for those who want to fish these shrimp lures in deeper water.

-Retrieving The Power Prawn
+Retrieving The Prawn USA

-The following videos show how to rig the Power Prawn lures to maximize your fish catching.
+The following videos show how to rig the Prawn USA lures to maximize your fish catching.
 You’ll see the top ways to retrieve these great lures on jig heads for covering the deeper water as well as how to use the weedless setup for covering shallower water with a lot of structure.

 Shallows With Structure